it-dkt/dungeon.js/README.md

 The function returns the index of tile of this event. <br>
 Tile means a piece of a map image.
 As you see in {dungeon.js root}/img/map.png, all pieces of a certain map are need to be together in one file, and ordered horizonaly.<br>
 Index 0 indicates the leftmost piece, and increases to right.<br>
-If getTile of an event returns the index of a tree image, a map position that has this event shows tree image.<br>
+If getTile of an event returns the index of a tree image, map positions that have this event all shows tree image.<br>
 ##### isWalkable
 The function returns weather a map position that has this event is walkable or not.<br>
 If Walkable, the player character can walk that position.<br>
 ##### hasMessage
-The boolean value indicates weather this event has a message to show.<br>
+The boolean value indicates weather this event has a message to show or not.<br>
+Walkable events and unwalkable events both can have a message.
+When an unwakable event has a message, the message is shown when player operate to move towards the position.
+The charactor remains former position, because the target position is not walkable, but the message of target position is shown. (ex. stone boards in sample)
 ##### title
 The title of the message of this event.
 ##### msg